 5.1 General

-Editor’s Note: This clause to include text to describe the overview and relevance of below two scenarios

 5.2 Types of network slicing

 5.2.1 Scenario 1: Operator-managed network slicing

 In the operator-managed network slice scenario, the operator instantiates, configures, and manages a network slice that can be used by one or more customers (e.g., third-party service providers).
 A customer intending to provide a service to its users with differentiated quality of service or experience, requests that the operator sets up communication services in a network slice through which its users can access the customer’s service.
 The customer does not have any information about the slice internals, and completely relies on the operator to set up the resources requested by the customer in a network slice and make the service accessible to that customer’s users in that slice.